We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, you may not be getting enough of it, even if you eat a healthy diet.

-Here are 10 health benefits of magnesium that are supported by modern scientific research.
+Here are 10 evidence-based health benefits of magnesium.

 Magnesium is a mineral found in the earth, sea, plants, animals and humans.

-It is actually involved in more than 600 reactions in your body, including (2):
+In fact, it’s involved in more than 600 reactions in your body, including (

 - Energy creation: Helps convert food into energy.